 - You can amend your answers at any time.

-- Some questions have sliders to allow you to record your answers.
-Position the slider where you think it best fits your organisation according to the descriptions given.
-If you think you are in between two descriptions, you can move the slider to an appropriate position between them.
+- Many questions have a "number line" to allow you to record your answers.
+Choose a number between 0 and 10 along the line where you think it best fits your organisation according to the descriptions given.
+If you think you are in between two descriptions, you can choose a number at an appropriate position between them.

-- Don't worry too much about the precise positioning of a slider.
-A little nudge will not affect things greatly - thinking about what the question means and how you can improve is much more important.
+- Don't worry too much about the precise number chosen.
+A little difference will not affect things greatly - thinking about what the question means and how you can improve is much more important.

 If you have any problems with registration or the use of the VCSE Strength Checker, please visit our Support FAQ where you can find answers to all of the most common issues.
 If your question is not answered in our FAQ you can get in touch with our support team using the webform provided.